 Plan4Health connects communities across the country, funding work at the intersection of planning and public health.
 Anchored by members of the American Planning Association (APA) and the American Public Health Association (APHA), Plan4Health supports creative partnerships to build sustainable, cross-sector coalitions.

 Coalitions work with communities to increase access to healthy food or increase opportunities for active living where residents live, work, and play.
 The Plan4Health project aims to build local capacity to address population health goals and promote the inclusion of health in non-traditional sectors.

-As planners and public health professionals, Plan4Health wants to engage community members to make changes that will lead to healthier places.
-By bringing together the strengths of planning and public health — and building partnerships with organizations from a range of sectors and perspectives — Plan4Health hopes to be a catalyst for collective action toward a healthier future!
+As planners and public health professionals, Plan4Health coalitions engage community members to make changes that will lead to healthier places.
+By bringing together the strengths of planning and public health — and building partnerships with organizations from a range of sectors and perspectives — Plan4Health hopes to be a catalyst for collective action toward a healthier future.